About us

 Perhaps the biggest transformation is how residents feel.
 For many, these sessions are a highlight of the week - a moment of joy, dignity, and independence in a setting where choice can sometimes be limited.

 Bailey’s impact doesn’t stop there.
-Recognising that many care homes lack access to specialist instructors, he created an online exercise platform, bringing inclusive, seated workouts to homes across the UK.
+Recognising that many care homes lack access to specialist instructors, he created an online exercise platform, bringing inclusive, seated workouts to care homes across the UK.
 This has been especially valuable for rural homes and those with limited budgets, ensuring geography is no longer a barrier to staying active.

-Alongside his work in care homes, Bailey also delivers energising movement sessions in schools and community settings.
-From assemblies to wellbeing days, his programmes are designed to improve confidence, focus and behaviour — especially for children facing adversity.
+Alongside his work in care homes, Be Great Fitness also delivers energising movement sessions in schools and community settings.
+From assemblies to wellbeing days, his programmes are designed to improve confidence, focus and behaviour, especially for children facing adversity.
 His message is always the same: movement should be fun, welcoming and for everyone.

 What truly sets Bailey apart is his commitment to inclusivity.
 His work supports people with disabilities, long-term health conditions and those often excluded from traditional sport and fitness.
 Every session is adapted, accessible and delivered with empathy and care.